 FAILURES DUE TO WEAR

 1. Moderate Wear: This is a most common type of wear mode caused mainly due to lubricant contamination.
 The other contributors to this are limitations of lubricant viscosity, gear speed, and temperature.
-Click here to see a photograph of gear damage due to moderate wear.

 2. Abrasive Wear: This is normally characterized by scratch marks on the tooth surface when we look at it visually.
 This type at certain times is misjudged as Micro Pitting marks due to the similarity in the visualization.
 Abrasive wear is caused due to the presence of metal particles from the gears and bearings, weld spatter, scale, rust, sand and dirt in the lubricant of the gears.
-Click here to see a photograph of gear damage due to abrasive wear.

 3. Corrosive Wear: As the name says this type of wear regime occurs due to corrosion action on the teeth of the gears.
 This type of wear regime is visually looked at as spotty dots appearing scattered on the tooth of the gear.
 The common causes for this type of wear are